flightphp/docs/content/en/about.md

 # Contributing

+There are two ways you can contribute to Flight:

+1. You can contribute to the core framework by visiting the [core repository](https://github.com/flightphp/core).
-This website is hosted on [Github](https://github.com/flightphp/docs).
-If you notice an error, feel free to correct it and submit a pull request!
+1. You can contribute to the documentation.
+This documentation website is hosted on [Github](https://github.com/flightphp/docs).
+If you notice an error or want to flesh out something better, feel free to correct it and submit a pull request!
 We try to keep up on things, but updates and language translations are welcome.

 # Requirements